-“We may soon be going to war,” Hal emphasized.
+“We may be going to war soon,” Hal emphasized.
 “What’s more important than that?”

-“Look, I hear ya,” Jason agreed, “but I got other things on my mind right now.”
+“Look, I hear ya,” Jason agreed, “but I got a lot of other things on my mind right now.”

 “More important than what’s going on?”

-“Maybe not, but it’s important to me.”
-Jason sensed Hal’s waiting for an answer.
-“You know, personal stuff.”
+“Probably not, but it’s important to me.”
+Jason sensed Hal waiting for an answer.
+“Personal stuff, you know.”
 He tried to hold onto the series of memories he was thinking of as he waited for the intrusion to end.